 - Award ceremony attendance, vendor representation, and award recipients determined and all parties notified of date/time/place of award ceremonies

 - Award flyers e-mailed to committee chairs for distribution

 - Awards ceremonies conducted

 - Award checks, plaques, and citations distributed to chairs

-- "Call for nomination" press releases drafted for announcement through ALA Public Information Office
+- "Call for nomination" press releases drafted for announcement through ALA Public Awareness Office

 - Award announcement for September issue of C&RL News prepared